jgravois/esri-leaflet-gp/README.md

 # Esri Leaflet GP

-Esri Leaflet GP is a small series of API helpers and UI controls to interact with geoprocessing services published with ArcGIS Server
+Esri Leaflet GP is an API helper to interact with geoprocessing services published with ArcGIS Server

 **Currently Esri Leaflet GP is in development and should be thought of as a beta or preview**